 - Part time fees are calculated on a pro rata basis - so you'll pay around the same amount as a full time student, just spread evenly across your course.

-- UK/EU undergraduate students can take out a tuition fee loan to cover course costs, and from 2018 the government is planning to introduce a maintenance loan for living costs too
+- UK/EU undergraduate students can take out a tuition fee loan to cover course costs, and from 2018 the government is planning to introduce a maintenance loan for living costs for UK students too

 - The university offers a Studentship to UK/EU undergraduate students with a household income of less than £25,000